Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

 - **Send**: Trigger ``receive``-function of a smart contract instance, with a parameter and an amount of GTU.

-Also there are two ways to sequence these actions:
+Additionally there are two ways to sequence these actions:

 - **And**: Runs the first action, if it succeeds runs the second action, otherwise results in rejection.